nautobot/nautobot-app-device-onboarding/README.md

 ### Preparation

-To properly onboard a device, the plugin needs to know the Site as well as device's primary IP address or DNS Name, at a minimum.
+To properly onboard a device, the plugin needs to know, at a minimum:
+1. The Device's Site
+2. The Device's primary IP address or DNS Name

 > For DNS Name Resolution to work, the instance of Nautobot must be able to resolve the name of the
 > device to IP address.

+#### SSH Autodetect

-The user will need to specify additional information for platforms where Netmiko's ssh_autodetect feature does not work.
+The user will need to specify additional information for platforms where Netmiko's `ssh_autodetect` feature does not work.
+[Here is the list](https://github.com/ktbyers/netmiko/blob/2dc032b64c3049d3048966441ee30a0139bebc81/netmiko/ssh_autodetect.py#L50) of platforms supported by `ssh_autodetect`.

+The `nautobot-device-onboarding` plugin is compatible for devices that are supported by NAPALM.

+Devices that are supported by NAPALM but are not running SSH or don't have support for `ssh_autodetect` will still work with this plugin, but will require some additional information in the onboarding task.

-The table below shows which platforms will be SSH auto-detected by default.
+The table below shows which common platforms will be SSH auto-detected by default.

 |Platform     |Platform Autodetect|
 --------------|--------------------
-Juniper/Junos | Yes|
+Juniper/Junos | Yes (when running Netconf over SSH)|
 Cisco IOS-XE  |Yes|
 Cisco NXOS (ssh) | Yes|
 Cisco NXOS (nxapi)| No|
 Arista EOS | No|

-Providing other attributes (`Platform`, `Device Type`, `Device Role`) is optional - if any of these attributes is provided, plugin will use provided value for the onboarded device.
+If other attributes (`Platform`, `Device Type`, `Device Role`) are provided in the onboarding task, the plugin will use provided value for the onboarded device.
 If `Platform`, `Device Type` and/or `Device Role` are not provided, the plugin will try to identify these information automatically and, based on the settings, it can create them in Nautobot as needed.
 > If the Platform is provided, it must point to an existing Nautobot Platform.
 NAPALM driver of this platform will be used only if it is defined for the platform in Nautobot.
 > To use a preferred NAPALM driver, either define it in Nautobot per platform or in the plugins settings under `platform_map`